LaureBerti/AI4SDGs/SDG7/readme.md

 #  🌍 SDG#7.
 Deep Reinforcement Learning for Energy Control and Scheduling

-> A evolving list of resources, tools, datasets, papers, and communities focused on Deep Reinforcement Learning (DRL) to control, manage, and schedule energy systems, from smart homes to entire power grids.
+> An evolving list of resources, tools, datasets, papers, and communities focused on Deep Reinforcement Learning (DRL) to control, manage, and schedule energy systems, from smart homes to entire power grids.

 > Feel free to update and contribute !